 Did you know that there are different types of waffles out there?
 They’re not all the same.
-Because of that, there are also different types of griddles for making waffles.
+Because of that, there are also different types of waffle makers.
 Which one is the best totally depends on what you like best.

 Belgian waffles reign supreme.
 They’re the ones you’ll find at popular chains such as IHOP.
 A lot of times, they’ll go along with fried chicken and maple syrup.

 You can probably spot them by yourself with no help from us.
-They can be shaped like a rectangle or a circle, are tall and super fluffy, and have deep pockets that hold a lot of syrup and toppings.
+They can be shaped like a rectangle or a circle, are tall, super fluffy, and have deep pockets that hold a lot of syrup and toppings.

-A Belgian waffle grill will have taller saliences to make those characteristic deep pockets.
+A Belgian waffle-style grill will have taller saliences to make those characteristic deep pockets.
 This is the most common type of grill on the market.

-If your favorite waffles are thinner with shallow pockets and more of the chewy and crunchy side, you’ll want to pick an American waffle griddle.
-It will turn out skinny waffles that can be shaped like a circle, rectangle, or a mix between a butterfly and a hexagon.
+If the perfect waffle for you has shallow pockets and is more on the chewy and crunchy side, you’ll want to pick an American waffle griddle.
+It will make skinny waffles that can be shaped like a circle, rectangle, or a mix between a butterfly and a hexagon.

-Not all waffle grills are the same.
+Not all waffle makers are the same.
 How much they cost depends a lot on what material they’re made of.
 The most common materials are ceramic, cast iron, and Teflon nonstick.

 There is a lot of debate over what is the safest cookware, but no definitive answer.
 Each has its pros and cons.
 It’s up to you to choose which one suits your needs.

-Thus, they are safe, usually designed to be nonstick, and great at distributing heat evenly.
+They are usually designed to be nonstick and great at distributing heat evenly.
 They are also great at withstanding very high temperatures (of up to 800 degrees), but that isn’t too important for our purposes.

 Keep in mind that not every griddle advertised as “ceramic” actually is made from ceramic, though.
 Sometimes, it is just a metal iron coated with a ceramic glaze.

 Cast iron is nowhere near as popular because it is so old-fashioned.
-The majority of cast iron models isn’t powered by electricity, but by heat from an open flame or electric stove burner.
+The majority of cast iron waffle makers aren’t powered by electricity, but by heat from an open flame or electric stove burner.
 This means it doesn’t have any of the fancy features we usually look for.